dynatrace-oss/koney/docs/DEBUGGING.md

 Then, just start debugging and you are good to go.

-## Starting the debugger with the `koney-controller-manager` service account
+## Starting the debugger with the `koney-manager-serviceaccount` service account

 Local debugging uses your privileged user account to access the Kubernetes cluster.
-However, the operator runs with the `koney-controller-manager` service account later.
+However, the operator runs with the `koney-manager-serviceaccount` service account later.
-To fully imitate the operator's behavior locally, you can also start the debugger with the `koney-controller-manager` service account.
+To fully imitate the operator's behavior locally, you can also start the debugger with the `koney-manager-serviceaccount` service account.
 This is not required, but it can be useful when debugging permission-related issues locally.

-First, we must [create a non-expiring, persisted API token](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/#create-token) for the `koney-controller-manager` service account.
+First, we must [create a non-expiring, persisted API token](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/#create-token) for the `koney-manager-serviceaccount` service account.
 If not already created, use the following command:
 ```sh
 kubectl apply -f ./hack/koney-manager-debugger-secret.yaml
 ```